Carol Jane Anger Rieke: Personal life

 Carol Jane Anger married physicist Foster Frederick Rieke in 1932.
 They had two children, George and Katharine.
 Their son George H. Rieke became an astronomer, and married another astronomer, Marcia J. Rieke.
 Their daughter Katharine Rieke Lawson is on the faculty at the Albert Einstein College of Medicine in New York.
 Carol A. Rieke was widowed when Foster Rieke died in 1970.
 She died at the end of 1999, aged 91 years, in Tucson, Arizona.

+Honors and awards

+Carol Jane Anger was elected to membership in the American Astronomical Society at its meeting in Chicago in 1930.